Igara wreck: Subsequent salvage

 ICRL (International Cargo Recoveries Limited), a BVI-based salvage management company, recognized the value of remaining iron ore cargo, contacted the insurers and acquired the legal rights to the ore and the salvage rights to the hull.
 In 2005–06 ICRL contracted Deep Water Recoveries (S) Pte Ltd (“DWR”) to recover the ore.
 DWR recovered all the ore accessible to big grabs (60,000 mt), and the operation grossed US$2.5 million.

+There are also other ships that have been taking pieces of metal from the ship wreck.

 Recreational dive site

 The ship now lies in around 40 m of water rising to 16 m at the top of the wreck.
 Despite only half the wreck remaining, this is a huge wreck with vast open cargo holds.
 The site is prone to very strong currents and occasional bad visibility.
 It is commonly frequented by Singapore-based liveaboards which stop for a dive or two on the way back to Singapore after a weekend diving in the South China Sea.

 The wreck was nicknamed the 'turtle wreck' by divers due to a resident turtle although more recent reports suggest the turtle is no longer present.
 Three resident nurse sharks are sometimes spotted in the storage rooms in the stern.
 As of 2010, divers reported seeing a large nurse shark inside the rope room at the bow on nearly every dive.
 The wreck is overgrown with soft corals, sponges and hydroids.
 Divers frequently see schools of barracudas, snappers, fusiliers, angelfish, groupers, and batfish.
 Divers have also reported seeing a large and aggressive grouper.